 Marched through the forest.

 This technique is known as synecdoche.
 They have lost their individuality as humans, and they are now like automatons, whose sole purpose is to fight.
 Like Sassoon, Simpson lists the items the men must carry with them, weighing them down.
-The pending violence is signalled by sounds in the distance: ‘Somewhere up ahead/Guns thudded.’
+The pending violence is signaled by sounds in the distance: ‘Somewhere up ahead/Guns thudded.’
 This shows that the men are walking directly into the action.
-The onomatopoeic use of ‘thudded’ shows the dull, heavy sound of gun fire, and the language throughout is flat and doom laden.
+The onomatopoeic use of ‘thudded’ shows the dull, heavy sound of gun fire, and the language throughout is flat and doom-laden.
 It is as though the fate of these men is sealed and it just a case of waiting for the end.

 Tension is created by the simile ‘Like the circle of a throat’ which effectively conveys a feeling of constriction, as though the men are trapped.
 This sense of inescapable doom is further conveyed by the final line in the stanza: ‘The night on every side was turning red’.
 Again, the poet says little but the reader imagines bloodshed and the gunfire from shells and grenades.
 It could also signify the sun going down, and points to the reality that many of these men will not see the light of day again.